carneyrob/KMeansProofOfConcept/README.md

  - 5/6 Refactoring to a better structure using OOP
  - 5/9 Right now this works fairly well in terms of both quality and compression, but the speed is completely impractical

+IDEAS:
+ - 5/9 Multithreading on index assignment to speed up performance